Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 2024 Inaugural Peabody Global Impact Award recipient

-For nearly two decades, I have worked at the intersection of evidence, media, and technology, examining how they shape reporting, public narrative, accountability, and policy during crises and structural change.
-My work helps move frontline knowledge and decentralized field practice into the center of institutional strategy, policy, and everyday decision-making.
+For nearly two decades, Raja Althaibani has worked at the intersection of media, technology, evidence, and power — examining how they shape reporting, public narrative, accountability, and policy during crises and structural change.

-I advise leaders, practitioners, journalists, and public-interest communities navigating high-stakes information environments.
-My focus is not only on responding to harm, but on helping institutions and networks anticipate change, strengthen judgment, and build systems that are more credible, adaptive, and fit for current conditions.
-My work specializes in:
+Her work moves frontline knowledge and decentralized field practice into the center of institutional strategy, policy, and decision-making.
+She advises leaders, journalists, practitioners, and public-interest communities navigating high-stakes information environments — not only responding to harm, but helping institutions and networks anticipate change, strengthen judgment, and build systems that are more credible, adaptive, and fit for current conditions.

-Previously, I spent more than a decade at WITNESS advancing crisis-response models, capacity-building programs, and documentation strategies across MENA / SWANA and other high-risk contexts.
-That work informed media practice, policy engagement, and accountability efforts related to Syria, Palestine, Yemen, Sudan, Iraq, and Lebanon, among others.
+Previously, she spent more than fourteen years at WITNESS — a 2024 Peabody Award recipient for Global Impact — leading crisis-response models, capacity-building programs, and documentation strategies across MENA/SWANA and other high-risk contexts.
+That work shaped media practice, policy engagement, and accountability efforts related to Syria, Palestine, Yemen, Sudan, Iraq, Egypt, and Lebanon, among others.

-Through ventures such as Arab Hyphenated, I also extend this work into the cultural sphere, using identity, storytelling, and narrative strategy to challenge one-dimensional representations and expand the space for more layered, socially rooted forms of belonging and public imagination.
+Through Arab Hyphenated, she extends this work into the cultural sphere, using identity, storytelling, and narrative strategy to challenge one-dimensional representations and expand the space for more layered, socially rooted forms of belonging and public imagination.

 MY MISSION

 My overall mission is to work at the intersection of power, emerging technology, and institutional adaptation to guide systems toward greater equity.
-I focus on de-gatekeeping the human rights movement by shifting decision-making power away from large international institutions and into the hands of grassroots communities and independent truth-tellers.
+I focus on de-gatekeeping the human rights and media landscape by shifting decision-making power away from large international institutions and into the hands of grassroots communities, independent practitioners, and frontline truth-tellers.
 My goal is to empower individuals to recognize their own narrative agency and take an active role in shaping the political and social systems that affect their lives.
-The mission of my venture, Arab Hyphenated, is to transform fashion into a vehicle for cultural connection, identity, and justice.

 WHAT I DO